 It is important to understand the source of your child’s reading difficulties.
-Here we explain common reading problems and how we help.
+Here we explain common reading problems and solutions that will help.

 Elementary Age Reading Problems

 Reading Problem: Does not always recognize start or end sounds

 Many children know their letter sounds, but cannot recognize these sounds when trying to sound out words.

 What’s Going On: One of the most common causes of reading problems is a delay in phonemic awareness, the ability to break words into individual sounds in your head.
 For example, turning /cat/ not /c/ /a/ /t/.
 Blends such as /br/ or /bl/ are even more challenging as are similar sounding consonants like /mu|/ and /nu/.
 This skill requires strong language processing.

 What Gemm Can Do: Our research based reading programs focus on the link between language processing and reading.
 We speed up processing in tiny incremental steps, effectively adding “pixels” to the sound clarity.
 This helps the young reader identify the sounds inside words, creating a foundation for decoding.

 Reading Problem: Guesses, mispronounces or skips words while reading